moliele/usm-demo/Lab1.md

 You can also navigate into the Cluster and should be able to observe a small traffic (from the Control Center) as well as some existing topics.

-### Create a topic and see it being observed in Confluent Cloud
+### Create topics and see it being observed in Confluent Cloud

 To create a new topic in your cluster, you can execute a bash shell inside one of the Kafka pods: